What makes a Gorilla Tracking Safari Expensive?

 Using a Ugandan tour operator for your encounter with the forest’s gentle giants is economical, safe, and sure.
 The tour operator provides the transport, an experienced driver-guide, and knows all the ins and outs of trekking, from permits to which lodge to use.

-If you want peace of mind about your safari, go local.
+If you want peace of mind about your Safari, go local.
 Go with us, who brings over a decade of experience taking clients on their once-in-a-lifetime encounter with the Gentle Giants of the Forest.

 Sustainable Gorilla Tourism in Uganda

-The Ugandan Tourism Community is committed to having minimal impact on the environment, the mountain gorillas, and the local culture while generating training for future employment for local people.
-Sustainable gorilla tourism ensures that development is a positive experience for the communities, lodges, hotels, cultural art, and the gorilla trekkers themselves.
+The Ugandan Tourism Community is committed to having minimal impact on the environment, the mountain gorillas, and the local culture whPriceenerating training for future employment for local people.
+Sustainable gorilla tourism ensures that development is a positive experience for the communities, lodges, hotels, cultural art, and the gorilla trekkersPriceselves.

 Why is a Gorilla Trekking Safari So Expensive?
 Is Gorilla tracking worth every US, Canadian, Australian Dollar, Pound, Euro, Ruble, and Randa?
 You cannot find it in any zoo, only in Uganda, Rwanda, and the Democratic Republic of Congo wild.
 Enjoy your time with the Gentle Giants of the forest.